-In most situations, a school employee and their spouse or state-registered domestic partner can elect to defer Medicare Part B enrollment, without penalty, up to the date the school employee terminates employment.
-If Medicare entitlement is due to disability, the school employee or a school employee's dependent must contact Medicare about deferral of premiums.
+In most situations, a school employee and their spouse or state-registered domestic partner can elect to defer Medicare Part B enrollment without a penalty when the school employee terminates employment and enroll during a Special Enrollment Period.
+If Medicare eligibility is due to disability, the school employee or a school employee's dependent must contact Medicare about deferral of enrollment.